peacepenguin/libnfc-unofficialbuilds/README.md

 # build it!
 mingw32-make

-# wrong location technically for a 64-bit system, but that's where it goes for now:
+# wrong location technically for a 64-bit system, but that's where it goes for now: #todo
 #put your "libnfc.conf" into c:\program files (x86)\libnfc\config\libnfc.conf

 # put compiled DLL file to the real system32 directory: (c:\windows\sysnative\libnfc.dll on syswow64 machines)